Dublin International Film Festival

-The Dublin International Film Festival (DIFF; Féile Scannán Idirnáisiúnta Bhaile Átha Cliath) is an annual film festival held in Dublin, Ireland, since 2003.
+The Dublin International Film Festival (DIFF; Féile Scannán Idirnáisiúnta Bhaile Átha Cliath) is an annual film festival that has been held in Dublin, Ireland, since 2003.

 History

-Dublin International Film Festival was established in 2003.
-It was revived by Michael Dwyer, international film critic and The Irish Times Chief Film Correspondent, along with David McLoughlin, film producer.
-The duo had started the initial Dublin film Festival in the 1980s when Mc Loughlin was still an undergraduate in Trinity College Dublin.
+The Dublin International Film Festival was established in 2003.
+It was revived by Michael Dwyer, international film critic and The Irish Times chief film correspondent, along with David McLoughlin, film producer.
+(The original Dublin Film Festival was founded in 1985 by Dwyer and journalist and broadcaster Myles Dungan.)
+McLoughlin joined while still an undergraduate in Trinity College Dublin.
 The festival was established to present an opportunity for Dublin's cinema-going audiences to experience the best in Irish and international cinema.

 "Dublin has remarkable film attendance per capita, among the highest in Europe, certainly the highest in the EU," Dwyer said in a 2003 interview.
 "It seems absurd that the city didn't have an international film festival."

-The festival secured €25,000 in funding from the Arts Council of Ireland for planning purposes the first year which has since increased to over €100,000.
-Jameson Irish Whiskey was the title sponsor of the festival providing significant support for many years and backing the festival with a major marketing campaign; it was called the Jameson Dublin International Film Festival (JDIFF).
-The festival was also supported by a number of significant partners including The Irish Times, FM104, Conrad Hotel, Cineworld, McConnells, MSL Mercedes-Benz, Windmill Lane and Cine Electric.
-Other funders include The Irish Film Board, Dublin City Council, Fáilte Ireland and a number of Cultural Institutions including the Goethe-Institut.
+In the first year, the festival secured €25,000 in funding from the Arts Council of Ireland for planning purposes.
+The funds then increased to over €100,000.
+Jameson Irish Whiskey was the title sponsor of the festival, providing significant support for many years and backing the festival with a major marketing campaign; the festival was called the Jameson Dublin International Film Festival (JDIFF).
+The festival was also supported by partners such as The Irish Times, FM104, Conrad Hotel, Cineworld, McConnells, MSL Mercedes-Benz, Windmill Lane and Cine Electric.
+Other funders include the Irish Film Board, Dublin City Council, Fáilte Ireland and a number of cultural institutions, including the Goethe-Institut.

 In 2007, the festival introduced a career achievement award, the Volta Award, to celebrate individuals who have made a significant contribution to the world of film.
-In the same year the festival also introduced the Audience Award recipients of which include Once and the surfing documentary Waveriders.
+In the same year, the festival introduced the Audience Award recipients, which include Once and a surfing documentary, Waveriders.